 An important thing to note here is that hub content is geared towards those who already know about your brand, so that you can nurture that relationship and demonstrate your value to those customers.

 Hub content should always be pushed toward your target audience and capture their interests.
 Think about what your ideal customer cares about.
 What do they talk about with their friends?
 What stimulates their thoughts?
 Questions like this should form the basis of your hub strategy.

 The finished result could take many different forms, including:

 - The announcement of product launches

 You might also hear this one referred to as ‘help content’.
 Its purpose is to educate those looking for answers to specific questions related to your industry.
-For example, if your audience is searching for ‘how to use glitter nail polish’ and you work in the hair and beauty industry, then your video should be answering that query.
+For example, if your audience is searching for “cheap London attractions” and you work in the tourism industry, then your video should be answering that query.

 This video content should draw in new visitors, which means it needs to be shareable and pushed out through social channels.
 It shouldn’t be a promotional piece; rather, it should be informative and genuinely useful to your audience.

 Hygiene content also needs to be optimised for search so that it answers your users’ questions.
 This means paying close attention to your metadata, video title and thumbnail to ensure they all match the relevant search queries and can easily be indexed by search engines.

 Instructional videos can also help to build up brand awareness and establish your business as an industry leader.